vococam/www/README.md

 ## Sources:

-git opensource projects to build connection between telegram API client during a call with video stream instead of internal camera from streaming protocoll RTMP, RTSP
+git opensource projects to build connection between telegram API client during a call with video stream instead of internal camera from streaming protocoll RTMP, RTSP assistant based on telegram messenger API to talk with assistant by voice to control devices, cameras, robots, computers in real time